ekg/yllm/README.md

 ## Setup

-To configure `yllm` for use with LLM APIs, you need to set the API endpoint and, the API key, and the model.
-This can be done on the command line, but the most flexible approach is to set up configuration files including the key parameters for each model that can be used to load the key variables.
+To configure `yllm` for use with LLM APIs, you need to set the API endpoint, the API key, and the model.
+This can be done on the command line, but a more flexible approach is to set up configuration files containing the key parameters for each model.
+These configuration files can then be easily loaded to set the necessary variables.

-You'll want to include at least this information to set up a configuration.
+Create a settings file with the following content:

 ```bash
 YLLM_MODEL="accounts/fireworks/models/yi-34b-200k-capybara"